 - Follow the Jazz and Blues Festival on Twitter

 - Like the Jazz and Blues Festival on Facebook

 Returning to the city for its twenty-third year, this festival is a treat for lovers of jazz and blues, and offers a range of experiences showcasing local and international talent, and up-and-coming stars to watch out for in the future.
 Here are a couple that really stand out to me.

 Kurt Ellingopens a new window, Grammy Award-winner and 8-times winner of the Jazz Journalists Association's 'Male Singer of the Year' title, is headlining the festival, playing with the Kurt Elling Quintet at the Piano on Saturday, May 26.
 His is a voice that is an absolute pleasure to listen to, and with the backing of a live quintet, this is sure to be a magical evening.

 Listen to Kurt Elling's music in our collection (includes streaming music as well as CDs)

 What a show!
 Don't miss his Christchurch performance May 26, 8pm.
 Booking from Dash Tickets.

-Posted by The Cavell Leitch New Zealand International Jazz & Blues Festival on Monday, February 26, 2018
+Posted by JAZZ Cabaret Christchurch on Monday, February 26, 2018

 Whenever I think of jazz and blues, Billie Holidayopens a new window is one of the first names I think of.
 Although we won't be graced by the great singer herself, we will be able to experience the power of her repertoire when Mary Coughlanopens a new window sings Billie Holiday in two concerts at The Piano on Wednesday 23 May.
 This show was first performed in Christchurch at the Jazz & Blues Festival fifteen years ago, and I'm hoping I get to it this time around - I was trying to decide whether to go see it back then, and didn't, and have been kicking myself ever since.